 Training Labrador tricks that don’t matter in the real world using this method, gives you the opportunity to learn how to do it right before you start on a command which you really need him to be obedient to.
 You can use the lure to teach your Labrador to sit, and find detailed instructions for how to do that here.

 Shaping Labrador Tricks

 Shaping your Lab tricks is the most common way of building up complicated tricks.
-It involves taking a behaviour that your dog already knows and rewarding him for slight variations which head in the desired behaviour’s direction.
+It involves taking a behavior that your dog already knows and rewarding him for slight variations which head in the desired behavior’s direction.

 Fun Labrador Tricks